rpcrimi/PEP0008/markdown/comments.md

 - Short comments can ommit an ending `.`, while longer (paragraph) comments should always include a `.` at the end of each sentence.

-	- For example:
+	- Does not need period:
 	```
 	# This comment does not need a period
 	```
-	- while:
+	- Needs period:
 	```
 	# These comments need periods as there are multiple sentences.
 It is
 	# important to seperate seperate sentences.
 I like pizza.